AdaDTur/President_Botrick/README.md

 #President Botrick

-Code for paper to be published and presented at AAAI 2023 Workshop on AI and Diplomacy with Professor Julia Hirschberg from Columbia University Department of Computer Science
+Code for paper with Professor Julia Hirschberg from Columbia University Department of Computer Science to be published and presented at AAAI 2023 Workshop on AI and Diplomacy in Washington D.C.

 Abstract: